HUMILITY AND THE HOSPITAL ROOM

 I met some truly amazing medical personnel during my hospital stay.
 They were skilled, compassionate, and reassuring.
 These doctors, nurses, and physical therapists helped put Humpty Dumpty back together again.
 My spine and I are grateful.

-As I became more lucid, I watched dozens of staff members pop in and out of my room poking and prodding, testing and treating.
-I couldn’t help but put on my counselor hat and wonder about the hearts of those who were unable to contain their distain and frustration.
+As I became more lucid, I watched dozens of staff members pop in and out of my room poking and prodding, testing, and treating.
+I couldn’t help but put on my counselor hat and wonder about the hearts of those who were unable to contain their disdain and frustration.

 What is her story?
 Why does she feel safer treating me like produce than seeing me as a person?
 Why does she never look me in the eye?
 Why is he hell-bent on my feeling ‘less than’?
 Does he really not see how uncomfortable I am when he does that?
 Was she always this cold, or is she burnt out?
 How does someone seemingly so harsh work in the helping profession?
 What happened to him that he believes it’s ok to treat others with such contempt?